adamregan53/EmployeeManager/README.md

 # EmployeeManager

+This is a Django application that allows a user to manage employee data.
+A user can Create, Read, Update and Delete employee records.
+An admin user can create new users.
+These users can log in with their credentials.
+The aim of this project is to demonstrate web security meansures.

 I created this code on Ubuntu 20.04 so all the commands I will list to run the application will be for linux.

 I attempted to create a docker image for this project but the requirements would not install on the docker image and I could not resolve the issue.